keez857/obsidian-notes/Master/Boxes/HackTheBox/Starting Point/05 - Pathfinder/02 - bloodhound.md

 There is a special relation with

+We can see that the `svc_bes` has `GetChangesAll` privileges to the domain.
+This means that the account has the ability to request replication data from the domain controller, and gain sensitive information such as user hashes.

 With both GetChanges and GetChangesAll privileges in BloodHound, you may perform a dcsync attack to get the password hash of an arbitrary principal using mimikatz: `lsadump::dcsync /domain:testlab.local /user:Administrator`